flymke/mark-posts/readme.md

 ## Mark Posts Project Page

-For the project page including screenshots visit:
+The project page including screenshots for this plugin is located at:

 http://flymke.github.io/mark-posts/